Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/items.md

 # Custom Items

-KubeJS TFC allows for the create of some of TFC's item types
+KubeJS TFC allows for the creation of some of TFC's item types

 {% assign items = site.fragments | multi_where: 'cat', page.fragment-filter | clean_fragments | sort: 'anchor' %}